 In late 2022 an exciting addition to Times Square opened, the Museum of Broadway.
 The name says it all!

 The Museum of Broadway is not just for theater lovers.
-This museum is sure to be a hit with anyone who loves immersive experiences, history, and dazzling creativity.
+This museum will surely be a hit with anyone who loves immersive experiences, history, and dazzling creativity.

 - Location and Hours